 After a microflow has run, any new objects or updates to existing objects that were made are returned to the Mendix Client.
 The Mendix Client can then update its state and refresh any objects on the current page if necessary.
 This is only done for NPEs and for persistable objects that are on the current page.

-The following diagram shows the flow of objects in the new architecture in detail:
+The following diagram shows the flow of objects in detail:

 3 Minimizing the Number of In-Use Objects in Your Session